In the previous blog, we have discussed Hotlink Protection in cPanel and in today’s Blog we will be discussing Leech Protection in cPanel.

 Here you can see that the Leech protection is currently disabled on “the selected path”

-For setting up Leech Protection perform following steps:
+For setting up Leech Protection perform the following steps:

 - A number of logins per Username Allowed in a 2-hour period: – Here enter the maximum number of logins that you wish to allow each user within a 2 hour period.